 The incoming and outgoing side of TLS security session protocol procedures is given by the assigned TLS role (see above clause 8.6.2) by the MGC.

+If the SEP assumes the TLS client role as a result of an EstBNC signal or of an interlinkage procedure [H.248.SEPLINK], the MG shall initiate and complete the TLS security session setup handshake without any further involvement of the MGC.

-The MG shall initiate the TLS security session setup according to the indicated role and the TLS security session setup handshake is performed by the MG without any further involvement of the MGC.
+If the SEP assumes the server role, as a result of an incoming TLS ClientHello message, and being allowed to do so by the MGC by having the bceb property set to “unblocked”, the MG shall complete the TLS security session setup handshake without any further involvement of the MGC.

 The end of the TLS security session establishment phase may be summarized according Table 5:

 Table 5 – TLS security session establishment - Results